 The Ethics Committee is responsible for assuring that the ethical standards held by the dental profession and organized dentistry are consistently adhered to by the membership.
 The primary responsibilities include: ensuring adherence to ethical standards established by the CDA and the ADA; providing information to help member dentists remain in compliance with the Code of Ethics; acting as an advocate rather than an adversary, resolving issues on the local level whenever possible.

-The purpose of the Legislative Committee is to identify and monitor local political issues of importance to dentists and small business, and to educate LADS members accordingly.
+The purpose of the Legislative Committee is to identify and monitor local political issues of importance to dentists and small businesses, and to educate LADS members accordingly.
 The Committee maintains relationships with the CDA Policy Development Council, relevant ADA councils, the Dental Board of California and legislative agencies of allied health groups, as well.
-Primary responsibilities includes: keeping informed on local legislation that impacts small businesses and dentists and keep the LADS Board of Directors apprised of such information; keeping informed on bills presented to the California Assembly and Senate that in any way pertain to dentistry or health laws of the state and keep the SFDS Board of Directors apprised of such information; carry out the policies of the Society on all matters pertaining to legislation; establish key contacts for each supervisor in Los Angeles; establish key contacts for each legislator within LADS’s boundaries; inform the membership and solicit their input and action on local, legislative or regulatory issues through articles and alerts in the LADS publications.
+Primary responsibilities includes: keeping informed on local legislation that impacts small businesses and dentists and keep the LADS Board of Directors apprised of such information; keeping informed on bills presented to the California Assembly and Senate that in any way pertain to dentistry or health laws of the state and keep the LADS Board of Directors apprised of such information; carry out the policies of the Society on all matters pertaining to legislation; establish key contacts for each supervisor in Los Angeles; establish key contacts for each legislator within LADS’s boundaries; inform the membership and solicit their input and action on local, legislative or regulatory issues through articles and alerts in the LADS publications.